kaba2/react-mobx-signals/README.md

 React, MobX and signals and slots
 =================================

-This is an example project demonstrating how to combine React, MobX and typed-signals (signals and slots) to enable object oriented state management combined with a reactive user interface.
+This is an example project demonstrating how to combine React, MobX and typed-signals (signals and slots) to enable object-oriented state management combined with a reactive user interface.

 Signals and slots
 -----------------

 An object must be able to control when its state-changes are exposed outside, because only the object knows the instants at which its invariants are satisfied, or when a state-change is relevant.
+An object is in _valid state_ whenever its invariants are satisfied, and in _invalid state_ otherwise.
 Every time a member function of a (correctly-implemented) object is called, an object starts from a valid state, incrementally modifies its state, perhaps passing through invalid states, and finally ends up back to another valid state --- as specified by the member function's contract.
 The invalid states in the middle must remain hidden from outside observers, as must valid but irrelevant states.
-An object specifies valid program-locations at which it notifies interested observers about its state-change.
+An object specifies valid and relevant program-locations at which it notifies interested observers about its state-changes.
 These program-locations are specified by emitting a signal.

 A _signal_ is an object which stores a set of functions with the same signature.
 For a given signal, its _slot_ is a function with the same signature as the signal.
 When a signal stores a slot, we say that the signal is _connected_ to that slot.
 A signal is _emitted_ by calling its slots one by one.